 But, despite its impressive past and modern code of formality, Commander’s Palace is a friendly place where celebrating customers don chef toques made of paper and colorful balloons float from chairs.
 It’s also a restaurant that serves outstanding food for both lunch and dinner.

-Click here to buy Commander’s Kitchen: Take Home the True Taste of New Orleans with More Than 150 Recipes from Commander’s Palace Restaurant if you want to cook some of the restaurant’s famous dishes at home.
+Buy Commander’s Kitchen: Take Home the True Taste of New Orleans with More Than 150 Recipes from Commander’s Palace Restaurant on Amazon if you want to cook some of the restaurant’s famous dishes at home.

 If you only have time for one meal in New Orleans (which is crazy but could happen), Commander’s Palace will check off many of your New Orleans dining goals.
 This is especially true if you make a lunch reservation and order gussied up Po Boys and 25-cent martinis.